|

 scientists actually name manatees based on the shape of the scars left by propellers.
 No wake zones have been created to force

 boats to slow down, but many boaters ignore them.
+Pollution is another problem.
+One form

 is when rain washes fertilizer from lawns into the waterways.
 From there it floats out into the Gulf